 Grado Reference 1 is the cartridge we wrote about and which showed in the Sota all Grado’s luxuries of color and musicality for which lovers appreciate it in particular.
 Rega RP6 could not convincingly present all the qualities of this cartridge because it was primarily lacking in harmonic upgrades.
 Everything was true but modestly displayed.
 In the lower part of the spectrum, there is a lack of energy and lightness that swaying unstoppable from the bottom towards the center.
 The middle is quick and accurate, but more oriented to a faithful display of basic information than on a fine upgrading.
 So it is with the treble area that will not suffer from lack of information but the lack of microdynamics.
 The space definition is very good but not great.

-Are Sota Star four times better?
-Of course, it is not but it’s always so in High End.
+Are Sota turntables four times better?
+Of course not.
 But it was not all on Sota’s side.
 Rega RP6 spins a record as a CD player spins a CD!
 This feeling of stability and precision of rotation has only direct driven turntables but it is difficult to approach Rega when it comes to the overall persuasiveness of the presentation.
-Never for that amount of money I have not heard a turntable that can do it and at the same time not significantly affected anything else.
+For that amount of money, I have not heard a turntable that can do it and at the same time not significantly affected anything else.

 If we remove the expensive Grado from the story a functional improvement will occur.
-Grado Reference has by Rega standards, as well as a large number of other cartridges, an oversized housing, so the ton arm should be raised to provide the appropriate angle on which the needle is sitting in the groove.
+Grado Reference has by Rega standards, as well as a large number of other cartridges, an oversized housing, so the tonearm should be raised to provide the appropriate angle on which the needle is sitting in the groove.